vulcanphp/sweetview/README.md

 # Sweet View
 Sweet View is a lightweight and powerful template engine that unblocks all the most common features in handleing a View in PHP.
-The template Syntax is you already know.

 ## Installation